renovatebot/renovate/docs/usage/nuget.md

 }
 ```

-Otherwise, your entries will be ignored.
+Otherwise, all `nuget.ignorePaths` values in `:ignoreModulesAndTests` will override values you put inside `ignorePaths` at the top-level config.

 ## Future work